 urea, ammonium, ammonium sulphate, manure), type of crop (i.e. upland, flooded) and application mode (i.e. broadcast or

 15 injection).
 HERMESv3_BU takes the soil parameters from the International Soil Reference and Information Centre (ISRIC) World Soil Information database (Hengl et al., 2017), which reports global pH soil and CEC maps at 250m resolution.
 Original maps are remapped onto the user-defined grid applying a spatial intersection operation.
-All crops are assumed to by upland except for rice, and the application mode is assumed to be broadcast in all cases, following Paulot et al. (2014).
+All crops are assumed to be upland except for rice, and the application mode is assumed to be broadcast in all cases, following Paulot et al. (2014).
 The input on the type of fertilizer used can be distinguished by crop type and NUTS level 2.

 20